daliworks/thingplus-guide/doc/GettingStartedWithHttpsAndOauth_en.md

 - Response
         - Example
-            - 1개의 센서값을 전송했을 경우
+            - When 1 sensor value is transmitted

               ```json
               {